 Zarghuna has a brother with a serious brain disease that prevents him from walking, she knows the importance of physical treatment to improve health and prevent muscle deterioration.
 Her great desire is to continue studying until she becomes a therapist with great skills to help people with chronic diseases.

 Munther It is our Hijama practitioner.
-Her extensive knowledge of this ancient technique gives us great confidence and security.
+His extensive knowledge of this ancient technique gives us great confidence and security.

 He was educated and trained in this therapy from a very young age.
 His grandmother also practiced it.
 Munther is a Bedouin with an immense wisdom about alternative therapies from the desert that have been used since millennia.